Using the Query Acceleration Service

 Copy

-Identify the warehouses with the most eligible time for the query acceleration service:
+Identify the warehouses with the most eligible time for the query acceleration service in the past week:

 SELECT warehouse_name, SUM(eligible_query_acceleration_time) AS total_eligible_time